kamalrajp/tech-interview-handbook/algorithms/README.md

 - When a question is about counting the number of palindromes, a common trick is to have two pointer that move outwards, away from the middle.
 Note that palindromes can be even/odd length, and that for each middle pivot character, you would need to check twice, once including the character, and once without.
   - For substrings, you can terminate early once there is no match.
   - For subsequences, use dynamic programming as there are overlapping subproblems.
 Check out [here](https://leetcode.com/problems/longest-palindromic-subsequence/).

-#### Dictionary (List of words)

-- Preprocess into a trie.
-- Two typical ways:
-  - Traverse through the whole dictionary.
-  - Traverse through the word.
-- Having two indices to traverse/compare two string/arrays is quite common.
-For example, we use the same approach to merging two sorted arrays.

 ##### Questions